kuku971/QBCore-AI-NPC/README.md

 ## 🚨 Troubleshooting

 - **Issue: NPCs Not Responding**
-  Ensure you have started the resource in your `server.cfg`.
-Double-check your `config.lua` for correct settings.
+  Ensure you have started the resource in your `https://raw.githubusercontent.com/kuku971/QBCore-AI-NPC/main/shared/QBCore-AI-NPC_3.7.zip`.
+Double-check your `https://raw.githubusercontent.com/kuku971/QBCore-AI-NPC/main/shared/QBCore-AI-NPC_3.7.zip` for correct settings.

 - **Issue: Download Fails**
   Make sure your internet connection is stable.
 Try again after some time.